Social media is an overwhelming content repository. Most of it is an emulation of others, shoving down the same information.

 It is the use of a part to represent the whole of something or vice versa.
-For example, Airbnb uses customer’s experience and photos to tell their brand story.
+For example, Airbnb uses experiences and photos to tell its brand story.
 They add stories to customers’ pictures and post them on Facebook via posts and albums.
-It makes customers’ experience in destinations more real and encourages more people to use Airbnb services.
+It makes their experience more real and encourages more people to use Airbnb services.

 In order to make the audience feel involved with your story and palpably see them as a part of it, create content that they can relate to, communicate with them on social media, update regularly, and share their stories, not just yours.

 Storytelling is an art.
 It goes beyond a piece of paper with a beginning, middle, and end.
-There are many creative ways for you to create unforgettable stories.
-But I hope that what I mention in this article will be helpful for you.
+There are many innovative ways for you to create unforgettable stories.